AdaCore/gnatstudio/docs/users_guide/main_window.rst

   to.
 For example, the text 'mypks' matches the file name 'MY_PacKage.adS' because the letters shown in upper cases are contained in the filename.

-  When searching within source files, the algorithm is changed slightly, since otherwise there would be too many matches.
-In that context, GPS only allows a clos approximations between the text you typed and the text it tries to match (for example, one or two extra or missing characters).
+  When searching within source files, the algorithm is changed slightly, to avoid having too many matches.
+In that context, GPS only allows a close approximations between the text you typed and the text it tries to match (for example, one or two extra or missing characters).

 Select the algorithm to use at the bottom of the popup window containing the search results.